-This month in your Blue Tea Box you will find some amazing speciality teas that we have sourced from some great suppliers.
+April 2020 in the Blue Tea Box we sent out some amazing speciality teas that we sourced from some great suppliers.

-Below you will find all the teas being offered this month as well as each tea brewer.
+Below you will find all the teas offered during month as well as each tea brewer.

-We cannot wait for you to try them.
+We cannot wait for you to try our latest tea.
 Be sure and let us know what you think as well.
 We always love to hear our customer’s feedback.

 A perfect breakfast tea that really will brighten your morning.
 Medium-bodied with ‘get up and go’ flavour that is especially good with a dash of milk….. ermm and…bacon and eggs, cereal, bagels or whatever else you might choose to start your day